chapter six

 • Using RSA for digital signatures

-When you buy products online, look for directions to a restaurant, interact with friends and strangers on a social network, or collaborate with coworkers on a video conference call, you depend on public key cryptography.
-Without public key cryptography, the Internet as we know it would not exist.
+When you buy products online, look up directions to a restaurant, interact with friends and strangers on a social network, or collaborate with co-workers on a video conference call, you depend on public key cryptography.
+Without it, the Internet as we know it wouldn’t exist.

-Secure communication on the internet relies on the Transport Layer Security (TLS) protocol, which is built upon public key cryptography algorithms.
+Secure communication on the internet relies on the Transport Layer Security (TLS) protocol, which is built on public key cryptography.
 With a solid understanding of public key cryptography, configuring and troubleshooting TLS connections becomes straightforward.
-Without this knowledge, you may find yourself blindly copying commands from blogs, hoping your changes will fix issues.
-Public key cryptography is not just a tool—it's an essential foundation for any developer working with secure applications.
+Without this knowledge, you may blindly copy commands from blog posts, hoping that your changes will fix the problem.
+Public key cryptography isn’t only a tool but also an essential foundation for any developer working with secure applications.

 This chapter offers application developers a friendly introduction to public key cryptography.
-The goal is to teach you how to use public key cryptography to solve real-world security problems.
-The mathematics underlying public cryptography is extremely interesting but is beyond the scope of this book.
-There are no math equations in this chapter, just sample code that leverages widely used Java libraries to help you develop an intuitive understanding of public key cryptography and how to use it in your applications.
+Its goal is to teach you how to use it to solve real-world security problems.
+The mathematics behind public key cryptography is extremely interesting but beyond the scope of this book.
+You won’t find any equations in this chapter; instead, you’ll see sample code that uses popular Java libraries to help you develop an intuitive understanding of public key cryptography and apply it in your applications.

 6.1.1 Exercises